shonjoy91/rsp-sw-toolkit-gw/gateway/README.md

-# RSP Software Toolkit Gateway
+# Gateway

-The features and functionality included in this reference design are intended to showcase the capabilities of the Intel® family of RFID Sensor Platforms by demonstrating the use of the API to collect and process RFID tag read information. **_THIS SOFTWARE IS NOT INTENDED TO BE A COMPLETE END-TO-END INVENTORY MANAGEMENT SOLUTION._**
+The features and functionality included in this reference design are intended to showcase the capabilities of the Intel® RFID Sensor Platform (Intel® RSP) by demonstrating the use of the API to collect and process RFID tag read information. **_THIS SOFTWARE IS NOT INTENDED TO BE A COMPLETE END-TO-END INVENTORY MANAGEMENT SOLUTION._**

 ## Getting Started